National Disability Insurance Scheme

 The National Disability Insurance Scheme (NDIS) is a scheme of the Australian Government that funds reasonable and necessary supports associated with significant and permanent disability for people under 65 years old.
 The scheme was introduced in 2013 following the "Make It Real" community campaign and advocacy from disability groups, and is governed by the National Disability Insurance Scheme Act 2013 ("NDIS Act").
 The scheme is administered by the National Disability Insurance Agency (NDIA) as part of the Department of Health, Disability and Ageing and overseen by the NDIS Quality and Safeguards Commission.

 The NDIS model allocates funding to an individual, with the individual, their guardian or a private "plan manager" purchasing goods and services from suppliers.
 The scheme is entirely publicly funded and not means-tested, with recipients not purchasing or contributing to the scheme directly.
 The NDIS is independent of the Disability Support Pension and any state and territory disability programs, although NDIS navigation services may help individuals access these supports.
 The NDIS exclusively funds disability supports, not healthcare-associated costs.
 These remain publicly funded under Medicare and state and territory government health services.

 In 2024, legislation was passed to reform the NDIS to better manage the cost of the program and the efficacy of supports provided.
 The package provides around to improve regulatory and evidence-based purchasing mechanisms, revise local linkage services, and reform NDIS pricing to improve transparency and predictability.
 The legislation was introduced in response to the Independent NDIS Review, concerns that some NDIS participants and suppliers were engaging in fraud, and an increase in low-value supports being funded by the scheme.

+Current Controversy

+Australian investigative journalists Pete Zogoulas and Drew Pavlou have investigated alleged fraud and abuse within the National Disability Insurance Scheme (NDIS).
+Their investigations have examined NDIS providers in areas with high concentrations of registered businesses, including allegations of overcharging, providers operating from inactive premises, and businesses continuing to operate after previous providers had been banned.
+In one investigation, the pair arranged an NDIS-funded cleaning service that lasted approximately 25 minutes but resulted in an invoice for two hours of work; after the journalists questioned the provider, the invoice was reportedly reduced from A$236 to A$24.
+Their investigations have attracted political attention, with Australian MPs discussing their findings in Parliament.
+In March 2026, Pauline Hanson called for a Senate inquiry into “waste, fraud and abuse” within the NDIS and argued that stronger safeguards and potentially a Royal Commission were needed.
+She said the scheme had been poorly protected against fraud and that taxpayers were bearing the cost.